Royals vs. Nationals Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has eight doubles, four triples, nine home runs, 11 walks and 25 RBI (51 total hits).
-He has swiped 15 bases.
+- Bobby Witt Jr. has put up 51 hits with eight doubles, four triples, nine home runs and 11 walks.
+He has driven in 25 runs with 15 stolen bases.

 Witt Jr. Recent Games